Singapore files more charges against Shell oil theft suspects

 At least one additional charge was brought against each of the Singaporean men on Monday, court documents showed.

-The three men charged on Saturday were not part of an initial 11 charged early last week, according to court documents, bringing the total number of people charged in the case to 14.
+The public prosecutor, Stephanie Chew, said on Monday the three men charged on Saturday were not part of an initial 17 the police arrested early last week, bringing the total number of known arrests in relation to the case to 20.
+Chew would not comment on the remaining six arrested who are yet to be charged.

-Seventeen people were initially arrested in the case.
-The fate of the six who were not charged at that time is unclear.

 The Singapore subsidiary of Royal Dutch Shell Plc first contacted the authorities in August 2017 about theft at its Pulau Bukom industrial site, just south of the country’s main island.